TieuDaoChanNhan/HFA-app-ver-2/README.md

 # Health For All (HFA) - A Healthcare App for Remote Health Monitoring and Support

 **Health For All (HFA)** is an innovative mobile application designed to improve access to healthcare for underserved communities, such as the elderly, disabled, and individuals in remote or low-income areas.
-The app allows users to monitor their health, securely store medical data, and easily connect with healthcare professionals, especially doctors, for consultation and diagnosis.
+The app allows users to monitor their health, securely store medical data, and easily connect with healthcare professionals for consultation and diagnosis.

+---

 ## Key Features